pansila/blog/source/_posts/A-weird-file-rename-issue-on-windows7.md

 ---
-title: A-weird-file-rename-issue-on-windows7
+title: A Weird File Rename Issue On Windows7
 abbrlink: b4ce772d
 date: 2018-06-01 23:36:19
 tags:
 ---

-## A weird file rename issue on Windows 7

 Recently, I came upon this issue which bothered me badly as many tools fail to work with that.
 The symptom is that I can't rename any file in the file Explorer or command line, both give me an error message saying that no permission or something like, I can create a new file though.